tinvaan/orara/README.md

 - What's happening around you ?
 - What are people around you upto ?

+# Notes
+What are the questions that we need to ask users ?
+1. Do you want to learn more about an event happening around you, based on your interest ?
+2. Do people want to connect with new people over an event or activity ?
+If yes:
+    -- Before
+    -- During
+    -- After

 ## How to run ?

 1. Install `Python3.x`(`3.6 +`, preferably) and it's corresponding package manager - `pip`